mathcamp/devbox/README.rst

 Devbox provides a simple interface for creating and installing into a **virtualenv** automatically during setup.

-Devbox optionally includes ``version_helper.py``, a simple utility for automatically generating package versions based on git tags.
+Devbox optionally includes ``version_helper.py``, a utility for automatically generating package versions based on git tags.

 For linking to other projects, investigate the ``parent`` and ``dependencies`` options in the conf file.
 Those will be respected in the virtualenv.